 I've been salivating over the aerodynamic Aptera vehicle (http://www.aptera.com

 ).
 I'm hoping they start selling it in Oregon before my Prius wears out.
-I put a deposit down on the home-grown Arcimoto SRK (http://arcimoto.com/
+If not, I might go after the home-grown Arcimoto Pulse (http://arcimoto.com/

 In the meantime, I have been following the Automotive X Prize (http://www.progressiveautoxprize.org/

 ) with great interest.
 Almost a dozen of the entrants achieved 100 MPGe or better under the EPA test cycle!